mcmasty/mcmasty.github.io/_pages/covid-splash.md

 ### tl;dr[^11] summary

+Yesterday was a bit of a speed bump or maybe a pothole, but overall trends are still on the right track.

-- 5th consecutive day of decreasing new deaths (longest such run)
+- <i class="fas fa-arrow-up" style="color: red;"></i> Highest day recorded for new deaths (2,674)
-- 3rd consecutive day of decreasing new cases (tied for longest such run)
-- Lowest level of new cases since March 30th
-- Daily growth rate is lowest measured value (3.1%); Days until cases double is highest measured value (22.2 days)
+- <i class="fas fa-arrow-up" style="color: red;"></i> New cases on the rise
+- <i class="fas fa-arrow-up" style="color: red;"></i> All metrics reflect the step backwards.
+The change in growth factor is most stark.
+- <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> The downward trend in daily growth rate continues; for example the days until cases double, although lower than yesterday, is at its second highest value, and a significant improvement over last week.

 ### Coronavirus Tracking sites and Data Sources